-We are a couple of weeks away from the school summer holidays and I'm sure many of us are planning our holidays, bulk buying toiletries and trying to summon up the energy to do the packing.
+The holiday season is fast approaching and I'm sure many of us parents are planning our holidays, making endless lists, bulk buying toiletries and trying to summon up the energy to do the packing.

 On top of this, there's an extra stress if you are travelling long distances by car or if your children (or even you) suffer from car sickness.